Locipro/loci-coin-sale/README.md

 Please see the [contracts/](contracts) directory.

 ## Bounty Program
 We want your input!
-If you're interested, please see the [LOCIcoin bounty program][bounty program] for participation details and instructions.
+If you have any comments or concerns regarding this code, please contact the administration of the [LOCIcoin bounty program][bounty program] for participation details and instructions.

 ## Overview
 There are two primary contracts: `LOCIcoin.sol` (ERC-20 compliant token) and `LOCIsale.sol` (the crowdsale contract).
 Additionally, there is a simple shared interface defined in `IRefundHandler.sol` that allows `LOCIcoin` and `LOCIsale` to communicate refund requests and exchange wei contributions for received tokens.
 This refund mechanism will be triggered in the event that our sale goals are not met.